 TABLE 23.
-What is your opinion about coworker relationships?
+What is your opinion about the coworker relationship?

-Interpretation: The table show that 84% of the respondents are highly satisfied of co-worker relationship, 13% of the respondents are satisfied on co-worker relationship, and only 2% of respondents are neither satisfied nor dissatisfied on co-worker relations.
+The table show that 84% of the respondents are highly satisfied of co-worker relationship, 13% of the respondents are satisfied on co-worker relationship, and only 2% of respondents are neither satisfied nor dissatisfied on co-worker relations